 This time I was pretty certain that there would be ski jump practice going on and sure enough, we got to see some awesome athletes perfecting their skills.
 No matter how many times I see it, it is always something special to see how they practice and think about what it would be like to experience the same thrill they must get from “flying” through the air.

-Sundance and Bridal Veil Falls
+Stopping at Sundance and Bridal Veil Falls

 Sundance is such a slow-paced peaceful way to bring the day to an end and as we walked around the grounds we found several places to stop for pictures and just chat for a bit.
 We had been on the go all day and everyone was slowing down.

-Check back in two weeks for more from the visit with my mom, sister and niece!
+Check back in two weeks for more from the visit with my mom, sister, and niece!

-There will not be a post next week because we will be on our annual family boating vacation and focusing on spending quality time with everyone 🙂
+There will not be a post next week because we will be on our annual family boating vacation and focusing on spending quality time with everyone. 🙂